 Not to mention a bunch of other complex things must happen simultaneously, such as timing, our ability to notice cues, and location.
 Even our childhood experiences of fourth grade kisses and “you show me yours, I’ll show you mine” play a huge role in our romantic choices.

 But how two individual personalities mesh and make love last is completely unknown.
 We do tend to fall in love with someone who can meet our needs, and we tend to love those who love us, but we do not necessarily date or marry someone with similar or opposite personality traits.

 Over 470 studies have examined the chemistry of two personalities in a marriage and the issue still remains an unanswered ticket – like all the winning Lotto tickets you purchased.

-The person you choose to fall in love with or marry may be exposed to your most intimate self; maybe that’s pooping on the toilet while reading ESPN.
+The person you choose to fall in love with or marry may be exposed to your most intimate self; maybe that’s reading ESPN on the toilet.
 They’ll join you at family gatherings, and they’ll shape how you will raise your children.
 They’ll affect whether you stick with your career.
-Not to mention, unless you’re a mysoginist that produces super sperm that impregnates all of the 247 women you’ve slept with, then the opportunities you have to throw your DNA into the next generation are limited.
+Not to mention, unless you’re a mysoginist that produces super sperm that impregnates all of the 50+ women you’ve slept with, then the opportunities you have to throw your DNA into the next generation are limited.

 So it matters who you fall in love with and choose to shoot your baby tadpoles in.
 When we tend to list the traits we like in a person, we tend to describe certain personality traits.
 I love adventurous women, you love compassionate women.
 Who we choose to be with is determined by our personality.